hlogran/ng-machine-learning-task1/README.md

 (https://www.coursera.org/learn/machine-learning)
 This is the solution for the Task 1 of Andrew Ng's Machine Learning Course

-- Logistic Regression
+- Linear regression with one variable
-- Regularized Logistic Regression
+- Linear regression with multiple variables

 Technologies:
 ======
 - Machine Learning
-- Octave
+- MATLAB / Octave